ajs123/KBikeBLE/README.md

 ** Display dim (if supported by the display) after 60 (or whatever) seconds without pedaling ** Display blank and de-energize the resistance sense pot after 300 (or whatever) seconds without pedaling

+#### Cautions
+* Once connected to a client via CPS or FTMS, the code stops advertising and stops updating (notify() calls) the other service.
+Therefore, a device that remains in range with an app that doesn't disconnect at the end of a session can tie up the service, preventing the next user (or different app) from connecting.
+Release it by quitting the app, or moving far enough away.
+Once disconnected, advertising of both services will resume.

 ## A few details
 ### Bike hardware
 The M3 computer connects to a sensor/pickup board near the resistance magnet assembly using an RJ9 (phone handset) connector.
 The sensor board has a 10K pot that's linked to the magnet assembly, and a magnetic reed switch (not a Hall sensor) that closes once per crank revolution.
 Using the standard RJ9 lead colors, the leads are